-The educational resources that are found on Unique Teaching Resources are the result of my twenty two years of teaching experience around the world.
+The educational resources that are found on Unique Teaching Resources are the result of my 22 years of teaching experience around the world.
 I began my teaching career when I was twenty one years and since that time I have taught in Guam, Florida, Virginia, Hawaii, China, Indonesia, Kuwait, and Bahrain.

 I am a Canadian born, American educated teacher who has taught overseas in a variety of international schools.
 I was born in Ottawa, Canada, but my family moved to Prince George, British Columbia while I was still very young.
 In 1976, my father was tired of shoveling snow and the cold winters in northern British Colombia, so he moved our family to Daytona Beach, Florida, where I attended middle school and high school.

-I graduated from the University Florida with a degree in Special Education and a specialty in learning disabilities.
+I graduated from the University of Florida with a degree in Special Education and a specialty in learning disabilities.
 Later, I worked towards my master's degree in that same specialty.
 My first teaching positions were as a learning disabilities middle school teacher in Guam, Florida, Virginia, and Hawaii.

 After teaching middle school in the United States for six years, I applied for a teaching position in an international school in China.
 I loved living and working overseas, and I ended up spending 16 years teaching in a variety of different elementary schools in China, Indonesia, Kuwait, and Bahrain.

-At the international schools that I taught in, I worked with talented and dedicated teachers from Canada, Australia, New Zealand, and the United Kingdom.
+At the international schools that I taught in, I worked with talented and dedicated teachers from Canada, Australia, New Zealand, United Kingdom, and many other countries.
 I was fortunate enough to be exposed to the best teaching practices from all of these teachers and their home countries.
 I believe that these experiences, and the teachers that I met from around the world, shaped who I am as a teacher today.